clairevuni/image-caption-generator/image-caption-generator/README.md

-an Image caption generator :)
+# an Image caption generator :)

+# I create a simple ambient! venv!

+# pls see the requiments.txt file!